-As part of the condition monitoring process, Council's monitoring inspectors will liaise with members of the Council's Tamaki Makaurau Design Ope (formerly Urban Design Unit) to provide confirmation of design compliance in relation to architectural drawings and materials specifications under this condition.
+Advice note: As part of the condition monitoring process, Council's monitoring inspectors will liaise with members of the Council's Tamaki Makaurau Design Ope (formerly Urban Design Unit) to provide confirmation of design compliance in relation to architectural drawings and materials specifications under this condition.
 The confirmation of design compliance does not relate to Building Act 2004 or Building Code compliance.
 A separate building consent application is required, and all building work must comply with the provisions of the Building Act and Building Code.
 We recommend that you seek appropriate specialist advice to ensure coordination between compliance with design requirements and Building Act and Building Code compliance.

-22. Landscape Design

-Prior to the commencement of the construction of dwellings (other than preparatory earthworks and civil infrastructure works), if there are any changes to the landscape design from what is shown on the approved plans referenced in Condition 1, the Consent Holder must provide the Council with an updated set of landscape design drawings.
+22. Landscape Design Prior to the commencement of the construction of dwellings (other than preparatory earthworks and civil infrastructure works), if there are any changes to the landscape design from what is shown on the approved plans referenced in condition 1, the Consent Holder must provide the Council with an updated set of landscape design drawings.
+23. Landscape Planting Planting Landscape planting Planting must be undertaken within the first planting season (May to September) following the completion of construction works and prior to the development being first occupied on the subject site.
+The Consent Holder must implement the proposed landscape planting in general accordance with the relevant landscape plans referenced in Condition 1.
+Condition has been amended in response to Auckland Council feedback 24.
+Pedestrian Link Boundary Treatment to JOAL 4102 Any fencing, hedging or planting along the common boundary of Lots 4001 and 4002 with the JOAL 4102 pedestrian link must be generally in accordance with the approved landscape plans referenced in Condition 1.

-23. Planting

-Planting must be undertaken within the first planting season (May to September) following the completion of construction works and prior to the development being first occupied on the subject site.
-The Consent Holder must implement the proposed planting in general accordance with the relevant landscape plans referenced in Condition 1.

-24. Pedestrian Link Boundary Treatment to JOAL 4102

-Any fencing, hedging or planting along the common boundary of Lots 4001 and 4002 with the JOAL 4102 pedestrian link must be generally in accordance with the approved landscape plans referenced in Condition 1.

 Specifically, as indicated on the landscape plans, masonry walls on select corners must not exceed a maximum height of 1.4m.
 The remaining sections of fencing must not exceed a maximum height of 1.2m and be at least 50% visually permeable.

-25. Retaining Walls

-Prior to the commencement of works (other than preparatory earthworks and civil infrastructure works), if there are any changes to the retaining wall design from what is shown on the approved plans referenced in Condition 1, the Consent Holder must submit to Council an updated set of plans for certification.

-JOAL Lighting

-26. Lighting Plans

-Prior to the commencement of construction (excluding preparatory earthworks), if there are any changes to the lighting design and lighting specifications from what is shown on the approved plans and documentation referenced in Condition 1, the Consent Holder must submit to Council a Lighting Plan and Certification / Specifications documentation for certification.
-The information submitted must include the following:

-- (a) Lighting for all JOAL pedestrian and parking areas; - (b) The lighting design must be designed in general accordance with the Auckland Transport - Transport Design Manual Engineering Design Code for Pedestrian Accessways; and - (c) The lighting design / plan and certification / specifications must be prepared by a suitably qualified and experienced professional.

-The lighting design must demonstrate compliance with AS/NZS1158.3.1:2020 unless Council certification is otherwise provided.
+25. Retaining Walls Prior to the commencement of works (other than preparatory earthworks and civil infrastructure works), if there are any changes to the retaining wall design from what is shown on the approved plans referenced in condition 1, the Consent Holder must submit to Council an updated set of plans for approval.
+JOAL Lighting 26.
+Lighting Plans Prior to the commencement of construction (excluding preparatory earthworks), if there are any changes to the lighting design and lighting specifications from what is shown on the approved plans and documentation referenced in condition 1, the Consent Holder must submit to Council a Lighting Plan and Certification / Specifications documentation for approval.
+The information submitted shallmust include the following: (a) Lighting for all JOAL pedestrian and parking areas; Condition has been amended in response to Auckland Council feedback (b) The lighting design must be designed in general accordance with the Auckland Transport - Transport Design Manual Engineering Design Code for Pedestrian Accessways; and (c) The lighting design / plan and certification / specifications must be prepared by a suitably qualified and experienced professional.
+The lighting design must demonstrate compliance with AS/NZS1158.3.1:2020 unless Council approval is otherwise provided.